MaheshAndurthi/AboutMe-Angular-Test/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## UI And Program Flow

+This project demonstrates how to use Angular HttpClientInMemoryWebApiModule An in-memory web api for Angular demos and tests that emulates CRUD operations over a RESTy API.

+It intercepts Angular Http and HttpClient requests that would otherwise go to the remote server and redirects them to an in-memory data store that you control.

+Demo apps that need to simulate CRUD data persistence operations without a real server.
+You won't have to build and start a test server.

+Whip up prototypes and proofs of concept.

+Share examples with the community in a web coding environment such as Plunker or CodePen.
+Create Angular issues and StackOverflow answers supported by live code.

+Simulate operations against data collections that aren't yet implemented on your dev/test server.
+You can pass requests thru to the dev/test server for collections that are supported.

+### UI Begins With Search Box

+The user enters the Home Page text and clicks the Home Tab.

+in this Home page displayed Note As How we Follows

+### Two Main Views For Results

+#### Home Page

+After clicking the Home Page , a list of Test Content titles is shown. .

+##### MyInfo Page

+In this MyInfo Page Displayed Angular Mattrial card with web api data

+And we can see Formgrop Angular mattrial feilds